zaynahxc/pxt-microbit/docs/projects/puma-rs-computer-shoe/measuring-distance.md

 # Measuring Distance

-Now that we have identified the values needed to calibrate the shoe, we can create the final program that will be running on the runner watch.
+Now that we have identified the values needed to calibrate the shoe, we can create the final program that will be running on the runner's monitoring @boardname@.

-When pressing A, the watch starts measuring.
-When pressing B, the watch displays the distance and time.
+Pressing ``A`` starts measuring on the monitor.
+Pressing ``B`` shows the distance and time on the monitoring @boardname@ display.

 ```blocks